If you’re looking for what to serve with lamb shanks in red wine, you’re in luck!

 This bread is so simple yet so delicious—it’s perfect with any meal, but especially when you want something that can stand up to something heavy like braised lamb shank or grilled steak!

 - Just slice up a loaf of foccacia bread into pieces about 2 inches wide by 4 inches long, drizzle them with olive oil and sprinkle with chopped rosemary and garlic powder.

 - Bake at 375 degrees Fahrenheit for about 10 minutes until golden brown on top!

-Green beans are one of my favorite ways to add color and flavor to my plate, but they can often come off too bitter or too soft when cooked for too long.
+Green beans (Check out these recipes using canned green beans) are one of my favorite ways to add color and flavor to my plate, but they can often come off too bitter or too soft when cooked for too long.

 The trick here is simple: par-boil them in water first before tossing them into a skillet with butter, garlic and lemon juice (and maybe even some red pepper flakes if you like things spicy).

 Tender green beans that still have just enough crunch left in them.

 Baked sweet potato fries are another one of those crowd-pleasers that can easily be made in advance and reheated just before serving—they’re also incredibly versatile!

 You can dress them up with spices or herbs, dip them in different sauces or just eat them plain with ketchup or mayonnaise.

 If you’re looking for a side dish that will add some extra comfort to your meal, look no further than baked beans.